 This article describes how to create a custom macro, and toolbar/ribbon that contains buttons to run macros).
-Additionally, this article describes how to deploy the custom objectrs to either the local global template (Global.mpt) or the enterprise global template if using Project Server.
-This allows the custom toolbar/ribbon will be available to all users of Microsoft Office Project clients whether users connect to Microsoft Office Project Server or use standalone Projct clients.
+Additionally, this article describes how to deploy the custom objects to either the local global template (Global.mpt) or the enterprise global template if using Project Server.
+This allows the custom toolbar/ribbon to be available to all users of Microsoft Office Project clients whether users connect to Microsoft Office Project Server or use standalone Project clients.

-contains, views, reports, modules (macros), tables, filters,calendars, maps, fields, Groups.
-Toolbars are available in Project 2007 or earlier global template files but not 2010.
-This is because we introduced the ribbon in 2010.
-Your project plan will use the defaults from the global template unless you create new or modify the existing objects.
-Customized objects are stored to the local global template unless you take steps to copy the information to the global file.
-This global template can be shared with other project client users by either sending them the file for them to save locally or shared via a network share location.
+contains, views, reports, modules (macros), tables, filters, calendars, maps, fields, and groups (Toolbars are available in Project 2007 or earlier global template files but not 2010, the ribbon was introduced in 2010).
+Your project plan will use the defaults from the global template unless you create new or modify the existing objects .
+Customized objects are stored to the local project unless you take steps to copy the information to the global file.
+This global template can be shared with other Project client users, either by sending them the global.mpt file to save locally or share it via a network location.

 Typically, the enterprise global template takes precedence over other templates.
 However, the precedence of ribbons, toolbars and menus is treated differently from other items in the enterprise global template.
 Ribbons, toolbars and menus in the local global file take precedence over ribbons, toolbars and menus that have the same name in the enterprise global template.
 Additionally, different language versions of ribbons, toolbars and menus in the local global file take precedence over ribbons, toolbars and menu items in the enterprise global template.
 However, a custom ribbon or toolbar that has a unique name in the enterprise global template file in Project Server will be available to all users of Project.

 The general steps used to move customized objects from a local plan into the local global file are pretty straight forward:

 These steps will work for all versions of Project through 2010.